 - Forklift blades: Horizontal part of the fork which lifts and supports the load

-- Tip: End of the blade that is inserted to the load
+- Tip: The end of the blade that is inserted into the load

 - Shank: The vertical part of the fork

 - Heel: Part of the fork where the shank and blade meet